Oath Keepers Board of Directors

 John takes his oath with the greatest seriousness, and firmly believes all who’ve sworn the oath should educate themselves on what the Constitution actually says and then boldly apply it in their lives.
 John believes that peace officers should weigh every decision against the restrictions placed on them in the Bill of Rights before taking any action to deprive someone of their freedoms.

 John is a founding member of Oath Keepers and spoke before 5000 people at the July 4th, 2009 Tea Party Rally in San Antonio, Texas.
-He now serves as the State Chapter President of Texas, the National Peace Officer Liaison, and is a member of the National Board of Directors.
+He now serves as the Lead National Peace Officer Liaison, and is a member of the National Board of Directors.
 He lives in Tomball, Texas, a suburb North of Houston, along with his son.

 A long time small business owner, Jim created and co-owned a donut shop for five years in 1987.
 He then worked in construction and later became a certified Home Inspector in 1999, until present.
 Always an active member in the community, Jim was elected as a National Delegate for the State of Nevada and participated at the 2012 Republic National Convention in Tampa Florida.